 The third year focuses on the three pathways of care (acute care, ward care and integrated ambulatory care).
 Clinical education expands from this year with more placements in hospitals in Plymouth, South Devon and other local community healthcare settings.In the fourth year, some focus shifts to continuing care, palliative care and oncology and students continue to develop and expand their clinical skills, knowledge andprofessionalism.
 In the final year students consolidate their clinical knowledge, gain more experience by working within a clinical team in Torbay or Derriford hospital and, in general, prepare for their future role as a juniordoctor.

 Peninsula also offers Special Study Units throughout the course and the chance for students to obtain an intercalated degree.

 Hi, my name is Krishna and i'm a 4th year medical student at Peninsula medical school.
 I amreally enjoying medicine and have a keen interest in reconstructive surgery.

 My journey starts at GCSEs when i started to seriously consider a career in medicine after a work experience placement at my local hospital.
 Unfortunately, I did not have a great study technique and did poorly in my GCSEs.
 Reflecting on this and improving, I achieved excellent grades at A level however, I could only apply to 4 medical schools due to my GCSE grades.
 Due tomy experiences, I am critically aware of how to improve study technique and how to do well atthe medical school application process.

 While Peninsula Medical school wasn’t my first choice, I have come to regret wanting to go anywhere else!

--by Krishna Ravulapalli, currently studying medicine at Peninsula medical school
+-by Krishna, studying medicine in the UK, at Peninsula medical school

 * Please confirm all relevant information on this page with your medical school application mentor